Dilphi/wallpaper_engine_linux_gui/README.md

 ```bash
 wallpaper_gui.bin
 ```
-If you get an error, use the command
+If you get an error, use the command:

 ```bash
 sudo pacman -S mpv && sudo ln -s /usr/lib/libmpv.so /usr/lib/libmpv.so.1
 ```
-If mpv is installed then use the command
+If mpv is installed then use the command:

 ```bash
 sudo ln -s /usr/lib/libmpv.so /usr/lib/libmpv.so.1